DeForest Soaries: Harvest of Hope Family Services Network, Inc.

 In 1996, Soaries founded the Harvest of Hope Family Services Network, Inc. (HOH).
 Harvest of Hope Family Network Services, Inc. is a faith-based organization that recruits and trains churches, agencies and community organizations to use HOH unique and proven strategies for recruiting families to foster and adopt children.

 The Harvest of Hope Program created a systematic approach designed to identify, recruit and train potential foster parents.
 Initial recruitment efforts focused exclusively on First Baptist Church of Lincoln Gardens.
 Within a matter of weeks, 85 families were recruited and licensed as foster family homes in the State of New Jersey.
 More importantly, all 57 boarder babies were placed in Harvest of Hope recruited and trained foster family homes.
 The success of this initial intervention gave rise to the creation of Harvest of Hope Family Services Network, Inc. (HOH), a new, First Baptist affiliated not-for-profit entity that developed and trained a network of churches throughout New Jersey to do what was done at First Baptist Church of Lincoln Gardens: recruit families to become foster family homes for youth in foster care.

 Harvest of Hope Family Services Network, Inc., expanded their services to include extensive pre and post placement support for foster-parent recruits who successfully completed the program to become DCP&P approved homes for child placement.
 This support included a major emphasis on retention activities, life skills and behavioral health training, in addition to liaison and advocacy assistance – all designed to provide ongoing care, nurture and stable homes to children in need.
 In addition, the Harvest of Hope program grew to include the placement of children, teens and sibling groups.
 For many years, Harvest of Hope managed a family reunification component that provided assistance to the New Jersey State DCP&P in the facilitation of the placement of children into appropriate homes as well as in-service training for existing foster families.

 Current activities

-Soaries serves as an independent director at three companies: Independence Realty Trust, Federal Home Loan Bank of New York and Ocwen Financial Corporation.
+Soaries serves as an independent director at three companies: Independence Realty Trust, Federal Home Loan Bank of New York and Ocean Financial Corporation.